andrewrosemberg/PortfolioOpt.jl/README.md

 ## TestUtils

-As an extra, some testing utilities are available through the submodule called `TestUtils`.
+As an extra, some testing utilities are available through the submodule called `TestUtils`:
-Mainly:
  - `get_test_data` that returns a TimeArray of Prices for 6 assets.
- - `sequential_backtest_market` that provides a basic backtest using provided strategy and returns data.

-But also:
  - `mean_variance`

 ## Example Markowitz with Empirical Forecaster